 Gretta is now in her CAPE Assisted Living foster home.
 She is nearly blind and mostly deaf.
 After she was shaved and groomed, our veterinarian removed two tumors from her body.
 The tumor on her front leg was determined to be a sarcoma.
 Gretta also has multiple mammary tumors and we discovered she was never spayed.

-Confiscated by an animal control officer from the home where he had received no treatment for an injured leg and a bad flea infestation, 12 year old Rico was taken to the county animal shelter where, in addition to his painful leg and skin condition, he was found to be blind and to have a 4-5 grade heart murmur.
+Confiscated by an animal control officer from the home where he had received no treatment for an injured leg and a bad flea infestation, 12 year old Rico was taken to the county animal shelter where he was found to be blind and to have a 4-5 grade heart murmur.

-CAPE came to the rescue and placed Rico in a loving Assisted Living foster home where now lives happily--with all expenses paid by CAPE--being loved by people who are doing all they can to make up for the world of pain and neglect that was once the only world Rico knew.
+CAPE came to the rescue and placed Rico in a loving Assisted Living home where he now lives happily--with all expenses paid by CAPE--loved by people who are striving to make up for the world of pain and neglect that was once the only world Rico knew.